andgineer/TRegExpr/docs/tregexpr_interface.rst

 Raises exception if used without preceeding successful call to Exec\* (Exec, ExecPos, ExecNext).

-So You always must use something like
+So you always must use something like

 ::